MartinPassada/RainyDay/README.md

 1. Added support for some viewports like 1024x768 - 1280x720 - 1366x768.
 2. Navbar now sticks when you scroll down.
 3. Login Form now is well displayed.
-4. Basic login functions were added, use "admin-admin" for log
+4. Basic log-in functions were added, use "admin-admin" for log
 5. some css fixes

 ## Update #12